 picture: Fred Ernst

 George Brugmans has been the executive director of the IABR since 2004, and its president since 2014.
-He chaired the Curator Team of the 5th IABR: Making City and will chair that of IABR–2020.
-He's also one of the Curators for Water as Leverage.
+He chaired the Curator Team of the 5th IABR: Making City and is the chief curator of IABR–DOWN TO EARTH.

 DOWN TO EARTH: how can we redefine all our actions as what leads toward the Earth?
 How can we adapt in such a way that our urban living environments can cope with the impending climate crisis– not at the expense of but in balance with nature?
 Indeed, where can we land?